Top 10 Record Management Mistakes to Avoid

 Not Shredding Documents On A Regular BasisCriminals are regularly “dumpster diving” to see what they can find.
 But they are not the only ones to fear.
 Your competitors, private investigators and the news media may want to know what is in your trash.

 Not Hiring A Record Storage Center That Meets Industry StandardsHow do you make sure you are dealing with a storage management vendor that follows industry standards?
 Ask for their industry affiliations.
 Corodata, for example, is a member of the Professional Records & Information Services Management (PRISM), the American Records Management Association (ARMA), the National Records Center (NRC) and the National Association for Information Destruction (NAID), ASIS International.

-Not Keeping Up With Current Laws And RegulationsLegislators, regulators, and the courts are clearly serious about enforcement of privacy laws.
-With identity theft on the rise you can expect more compliance issues.
+Not Keeping Up With Current Laws And RegulationsLegislators, regulators, and the courts are clearly serious about the enforcement of privacy laws.
+With identity theft on the rise, you can expect more compliance issues.
 A Record Storage center with national affiliations can help you stay on top of proper retention and disposal of records.

 Did you Know ?At least eight types of people are known to go through business trash:

 - Private investigators